pathmodel/pathmodel/README.rst

 PathModel
 =========

-PathModel is a tool to infer reaction between metabolites and new metabolites.
-The biological motivation for developing it is described in this `preprint <https://doi.org/10.1101/462556>`__ , now in review at `iScience <https://www.cell.com/iscience/home>`__.
+PathModel is a tool to infer new biochemical reactions and new metabolite structures.
+The biological motivation for developing it is described in this `preprint <https://doi.org/10.1101/462556>`__ , now in revision at `iScience <https://www.cell.com/iscience/home>`__.

 There is no guarantee that this script will work, it is a Work In Progress in early state.